 More pragmatically, Nova was also dead certain that everyone she met would also have a better first impression of her, by simple virtue of not looking like a rotting pile of shit.
 Indeed, if spending 53 years with 11 points’ worth of beauty had taught her anything, it was that 99% of the world’s population reveled in that shallowness and would base their whole judgment of others on just such a shallow feature.
 ‘Inner beauty’ was merely a myth to console the ugly; no one actually gave a fuck about that.

 “I see.
-Well, I suppose it’s true we’re perhaps not the most suitable people to judge such a thing,” Sirius said ruefully, shaking his head.
+Well, I suppose it’s true we’re perhaps not the most suitable people to judge such a thing,” Sirius said in his usual conciliatory fashion, shaking his head.
 “I apologize if I gave offense.”

 Nova shrugged indifferently and finally rose from her seat, stretching.
 They’d really delayed their return to Saltwell.
 Nova’s parents would start to wonder what they were doing.